- What is Corona Virus?

 In short, no.

 Managing rental properties is considered an essential service, as we are facilitating shelter for our tenant population.
-Therefore, we are confident that our business will be allowed to continue to operate – albeit in a slightly different form.
+Even during the height of the restrictions in 2020, our office remained open with a reduced staff and we will continue to remain open.

 To date, all our staff are well and healthy and able to perform their duties.